The Women's March: A Counter-Inauguration

 This is what democracy looks like. #WomensMarch #WhyIMarch pic.twitter.com/EjVay17UDV— Women’s March (@womensmarch) January 21, 2017

-And in doing that, it took direct aim at the thing the new president has a record of valuing so highly—crowd sizes, ratings, large-scale approval—and counter-punched.
+In doing that, it took direct aim at the things the new president has a record of valuing so highly—crowd sizes, ratings, large-scale approval—and countered them.
 Trump, after all, since the beginning of his presidential candidacy, has made a point of emphasizing the size of the crowds he has been able to attract by way of celebrity’s gravitational pull.
 He has boasted about the throngs attending his rallies.
 He has taunted his opponents about the relatively few people who turned out for their events.
 And Trump’s ascendance to the presidency seems to have done nothing to assuage that impulse: On Friday evening, at the Armed Services Ball, Trump again talked about the large size of the crowd that had come to witness his inauguration.
 And on Saturday, Press Secretary Sean Spicer used his first official White House briefing to blast the media who had mentioned the size of Trump’s inauguration crowds as compared to those of past presidents, dismissing their assessment as attempts to “minimize the enormous support” that had gotten Trump elected.
 (Though crowd sizes are notoriously difficult to determine with precision, Trump’s crowds were in fact decidedly smaller than the ones that came out for Barack Obama’s first inauguration in 2009.)

-So the new president, in his rhetoric, has emphasized the “pop” in “populism.”
+The new president, in his rhetoric, has emphasized the “pop” in “populism.”
 And so—counterpunch—the Women’s March has emphasized its own crowd size.
-It was a march that cared, as much as the new president does, about crowd size, which is to say ratings.
-The crowds on Saturday spilled over from the march’s stage, where celebrities (America Ferrera, Gloria Steinem, Janelle Monáe, Katy Perry, Ashley Judd, Alicia Keys, Madonna) and activists (Rise’s Amanda Nguyen, the Natural Resources Defense Council’s Rhea Suh, Our Revolution’s Erika Andiola, and many others) spoke to the people watching them both in person and on TV; they marched down Independence Avenue, and down Pennsylvania Avenue; they piled onto the steps of the National Gallery of Art; they filled the Mall to capacity.
-They showed up to sister rallies around the country and the world—in Chicago, in Boston, in New York, Los Angeles.
-And according to organizers, CNN reported, “the crowds were exponentially larger than expected.”
+The throngs on Saturday spilled over from the march’s stage, where celebrities (America Ferrera, Gloria Steinem, Janelle Monáe, Katy Perry, Ashley Judd, Alicia Keys, Madonna) and activists (Rise’s Amanda Nguyen, the Natural Resources Defense Council’s Rhea Suh, Our Revolution’s Erika Andiola, and many others) spoke to the people watching them both in person and on TV; they marched down Independence Avenue, and milled down Pennsylvania Avenue; they piled onto the steps of the National Gallery of Art; they filled the Mall to capacity.
+They showed up to sister rallies around the country and the world—in Chicago, in Boston, in New York, in Los Angeles, in Barcelona, in Nairobi, in New Delhi.
+And according to the march’s organizers, CNN reported, “the crowds were exponentially larger than expected.”

 According to organizers, too: That matters.
 If the Women’s March was trying to inaugurate a movement on January 21, 2017, the first thing it had to do was to prove that there was a movement to be inaugurated.
 As one sign read: “TRUMP, DO YOU REALLY WANT TO PISS OFF THIS MANY WOMEN?”